Cura : Care Beyond Boundaries Logo

 • reshaping the abdomen or waistline after pregnancy or major weight change

-Typical Cosmetic Surgery Pathway
+How The Cosmetic Surgery Pathway Is Usually Planned

 1) Information Review And Initial Screening